Plyometrics in Tennis: Science, Research & Application

 Plyos and Tennis

-It’s true that many coaches use plyos with their players, but what does the research say?
-Interestingly enough, when 12 highly ranked ITF (International Tennis Federation) tennis players (ages 13-16) went through a battery of tests, sprint & vertical power abilities showed a significant positive relationship with their ITF ranking position (Filipcic 2010).
+So what does the research say about plyos in tennis?
+Interestingly enough, when 12 highly ranked ITF (International Tennis Federation) tennis players (ages 13-16) went through a battery of tests, sprint & vertical power abilities revealed a significant positive relationship with their ITF ranking position (Filipcic 2010).
 The authors suggest that faster players who can also jump higher, end up having higher rankings.
 This implies that by possessing these qualities you’ll get to the ball faster, set-up better and recover for the next shot more efficiently.
-If you can do that more often during a match, chance are you'll do well.
+If you can do that more often during a match, chances are you'll do well.

-Nine weeks of either plyometrics or a combined plyo and tennis training program, in novice tennis players, improved various measures of strength and power (Salonikidis 2008).
+Another study found that nine weeks of either plyometrics or a combined plyo and tennis training program, in novice tennis players, improved various measures of strength and power (Salonikidis 2008).
 While young competitive tennis players improved COD ability following 6 weeks of plyometric training.
 So both beginners and more experienced players can benefit from jump training.
-Anecdotally, coaches have been using plyo training to improve player performance for years but It’s unfortunate that when it comes to research, tennis and plyometrics have been historically understudied.
+Anecdotally, coaches have been using plyo training to improve player performance for years but it’s unfortunate that when it comes to research, tennis and plyometrics have been historically understudied.

 Plyometrics and Other Sports

-In other athletic populations, elite handball players improved vertical jump height after 12 weeks of combined PT and speed training compared to a control group (Cherif 2012).
-Thomas et al (2009) compared 2 different PT programs, drop jumps (DJ) versus CMJ (countermovement jump) training in elite soccer players and found that vertical jump ability and agility significantly improved in both groups after a short 6 weeks plyo training program.
-No improvement occurred in sprint performance following the preceding PT programs but it may be necessary to perform plyometric exercises in both horizontal and vertical directions for speed improvements to occur as this would follow the specificity principle,
+In other athletic populations, elite handball players improved vertical jump height after 12 weeks of combined plyo and speed training compared to a control group (Cherif 2012).
+Thomas et al (2009) compared 2 different plyo programs - drop jumps (DJ) versus CMJ (countermovement jump) training - in elite soccer players and found that vertical jump ability and agility significantly improved in both groups after a short 6 weeks plyo training program.
+No improvement occurred in sprint performance following the preceding plyo programs but it may be necessary to perform plyometric exercises in both horizontal and vertical directions for speed improvements to occur as this would follow the specificity principle,

 Plyometric Training Implications for Tennis